matbuoro/matbuoro.github.io/Publications.md

 ## Published

+**Buoro M.**, J. Olden and J. Cucherousset.
+Investigating the ecological impacts of intra- and interspecific introductions: lessons from salmonid invasions.
+In prep.

+M. Alpa, J. Cucherousset, **Buoro M.**, and A. Lecerf.
+Phenological response of ecosystem functioning to biological invasion. *Ecology Letters*, Submitted.

+Bruno A. Buzatto, **Mathieu Buoro**, Wade N. Hazel and Joseph L. Tomkins.
+Investigating the genetic architecture of conditional strategies using the Environmental Threshold Model. *Proceedings of the Royal Society B.*, Submitted.

 Corey C. P., J. W. Moore, **Buoro M.**, S. A. Hayes, J.C.
 Garza and D. E. Pearse., 2015.
 Shifting thresholds: rapid evolution of migratory life histories in steelhead/rainbow trout, Oncorhynchus mykiss. *Journal of Heredity*, Accepted.